jnozzi/cocoadev.com/markdown/ModelViewControllerItis.md

 What in the who now?
 What is model-view-controller-itis?

--General/KenFerry
+-KenFerry

 ----

-Not sure, but it sounds like inappropriate use of General/ModelViewController.
+Not sure, but it sounds like inappropriate use of ModelViewController.

--- General/RobRix
+-- RobRix

 ----

 Figured that part. :-) But it isn't clear to me what either the symptoms or consequences would be.
 If there's a known danger, it would be good to understand it/avoid it.
 Right now, I can't think of a bad consequence of MVC thinking that would apply (if not avoided) to a layer like Avalon.
 Seems like framework code is where you'd want to be most MVC-rigorous.

--General/KenFerry
+-KenFerry

 ----